nelsons502/GettingStarted/documentation/Learning.md

     * Mini-batches
     * Epochs

+#### GAN's
+It is recommended that you build your own GAN to practice the concept before jumping into the UHWR model (it has a GAN style architecture).
+[Here](...) is an example of a simple GAN that was created in just a day or two.
+It generates a dataset of images that have white circles in them.
+The generator learns to make images that look more and more like the dataset, and the discriminator gets better and at knowing what those kinds of images should look like. \
+Practice by making your own simple GAN.
+It's fun!

 ### TensorFlow (deprecated in the lab)

 * We try to use TensorFlow 2 if possible for our models.
 There are some pretty major differences between TF1 and TF2.